N

-These practices are ideal and profitable.
-Our data-driven approach shows that sustainable properties attract premium buyers and tenants, with some estates achieving 20% higher occupancy rates than conventional developments.
-Yet, scaling these practices across Nigeria demands overcoming financial hurdles.
+These practices are ideal and profitable, yet scaling these practices across Nigeria demands overcoming financial hurdles.

 Here’s what works: